ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/forest-algorithm.md

 ---
 title: Inventing a Game, Then Building a Bot to Play It Perfectly
+description: >-
+  I can't remember the last time I played tic-tac-toe, probably because it ended in a draw.
+Hoping to bring back the excitement and strategy of the game, I created a variation I call "Forest."
+The name comes from "four-by-four torus tic-tac-toe" being reduced to "fourus t." which sounds like "forest" when you say it out loud.
+The game is tic-tac-toe played on a 4x4 grid, but rather than playing on a flat plane, the game is played on the surface of a donut—a torus—which offers some interesting opportunities for win cases.
+It's a blast to play, much more fun than tic-tac-toe, but now I have a new problem.
+I don't have a good strategy.
+There are a finite set of board states, so theoretically, we could map out every game and create a perfect strategy.
 ---

 It's easier to learn how the game works by playing it, so I'll create a playable version soon (hopefully).